agneevX/homelab/README.md

 I use a forked version of the [`Plex-Trakt-Scrobbler`](https://github.com/rg9400/Plex-Trakt-Scrobbler) plugin that allows me to store and sync watched details and media information to Trakt.tv, which is a fantastic service I use to track movies and TV shows that I'm watching.
 On my phone, I use Varys, Watcht, Tautulli and Plex to keep track of my media and what I'm watching.

-Because of my media files cloud being stored in the cloud, there are certain options I have made to prevent unnecessary data use
+Because of my media files cloud being stored in the cloud, there are certain options I have made to prevent unnecessary data use:

 ![plex_settings](.github/assets/plex_settings.jpg "Plex Library Settings")